 Surface Plasmon Resonance Assay Services

-Surface Plasmon Resonance (SPR) is an optical technology that can detect molecular interactions in real time by measuring changes in the refractive index near a sensor surface.
-This allows for label-free analysis of binding events between biomolecules, providing precise information on affinity determination, binding kinetics, and equilibrium dissociation constants (Kd).
-SPR is widely used in drug discovery for screening therapeutic candidates, characterizing molecular interactions, and optimizing binding affinities.
+Surface Plasmon Resonance (SPR) is an optical technology that can detect biomolecular interactions in real time by measuring changes in the refractive index near a sensor surface.
+This allows for label-free analysis of binding response events between biomolecules, providing precise information on affinity determination, kinetic parameters, and equilibrium dissociation constants (Kd).
+SPR is widely used in high-throughput screening for drug discovery, fragment screening, and for screening therapeutic antibodies candidates, characterizing molecular interactions, and optimizing binding affinities.

 2-5 Day Turnaround